 Virtual private networks (VPNs) are great—if you use a legitimate service.
 VPNs add an extra layer of security to your Internet browsing by encrypting your data and masking your IP address so you can surf the Web anonymously.
 Plus, this extra security comes at a low monthly fee (or a one-time fee if you only need it when traveling).

-6 quick tips to spot a Fake VPN service
+6 Quick tips to spot a fake VPN service

-1. Read the About Page
+1. Read the About page

 A legitimate VPN service will provide plenty of opportunities to contact support because they care about their customers.
 Look through their website for support, such as a phone number, contact email, live chat, FAQs page, and community forum.
 Some might even feature a Twitter support page.